Advanced Technology for Large Structural Systems

 Lehigh researchers co-organize and host a collaborative workshop to demonstrate advancements in hybrid simulation to investigate how high winds impact the structural integrity of a 40-story building.

 ATLSS Professor Dan Frangopol, Lehigh’s inaugural Fazlur R. Khan Endowed Chair of Structural Engineering and Architecture, recently completed research projects focused on the use of corrosion-resistant steel in bridge repair and maintenance.
+These projects were featured in the January 2023 UTC Spotlight newsletter by the United States Department of Transportation.

 A Lehigh civil engineering student team, guided by faculty mentor Prof. Clay Naito, won the Best Video Award in the 2022 Precast/Prestressed Concrete Institute (PCI) Engineering Design Competition.
+PCI’s “Big Beam competition,” now in its 22nd year, teaches college students from across the United States structural engineering skills in an applied learning environment.